bimorajendraa/final-project-ASD/README.md

 Soundeffect |	✅ Finished	| Add soundeffect music during gameplay.
 Reset Game | ✅ Finished | User could reset the game even though it wasn't finished.
 Image |  ✅ Finished | There is an image on homepage.
+Connect Four |  ✅ Finished | Adding new game connect four Game Mode |  ✅ Finished | There is a game mode on connect four, casual game and fun game.
+Homepage |  ✅ Finished | Adding homepage on Connect Four and TicTacToe.
+Announchment |  ✅ Finished | Pop Up announchment when winning.
+Status Bar |  ✅ Finished | Shows whos turn and skor per player.